intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 Often this will be a very limited set, such as when an application only needs to provide a signal to its peer at the other end of the connection or a host needs to contact a specific VPN gateway.
-In other cases a broader set is neeeded, such as when explicit or implicit signals from a potentially unknown set of multiple routers along the path inform the endpoints about congestion.
+In other cases a broader set is needed, such as when explicit or implicit signals from a potentially unknown set of multiple routers along the path inform the endpoints about congestion.